 A well-staged photo is incredibly important for a social media posting on most platforms.
 But LinkedIn, for example, often favours text-only, linkless posts.
 Facebook prioritizes videos hosted on its platform, rather than on YouTube’s – after all, Google is one of their biggest competitors.
 You might think hashtags are corny but you should absolutely use them – they’re one of the best ways for users to tell each other about your business.

 These are just a few quick tips to help you maximize your shoestring social media budget.
 One of the best tips we can give you for social media spending (and any other kind of spending) is to constantly evaluate how much bang you’re getting for your buck.
-That’s something a CPA accountant in Winnipeg can help you with – analyzing your spending to make sure you’re getting good value out of your advertising budget.
+That’s something a Compass Accounting can help you with – analyzing your spending to make sure you’re getting good value out of your advertising budget.